How does StarTree Cloud solve it?

 - schedule: Defines when the task should run.
 In the above example, it runs every day at 2 AM.

 - bufferTimePeriod: Ensures the most recent segments are skipped, so ingestion is not disrupted.
+(This is required because the EndOffset of the latest committed segment is used to resume ingestion and hence this segment shouldn’t be merged)

 - invalidRecordsThresholdPercent: Only triggers a refresh if a large enough portion of the segment’s records have been invalidated by upserts.